 Broad scale ground truthing of reviewed information by site observation (from the roads and other public places) was undertaken by a T&T Contaminated Land Specialist on 13 May 2014.
-The site observations were made in conjunction with WDC Environmental Health Officer Kelly Deihl.

 Observations made during this exercise helped to confirm the HAIL classifications identified through the other information sources and gain a general sense of the land uses occurring within the structure plan area.
 In particular, site observations allowed for industrial buildings to be differentiated from agricultural/ horticultural buildings or residential buildings, and allowed the inclusion of small scale industrial activities.